 1872 – Hyatt brothers patented the first plastics injection molding machine technology.

-1880 – Fashion for long hair within both women and men boosted the demand for comb made from Celluloid replacing horn, and it became the preferred
+1880 – Fashion for long hair among both women and men boosted the demand for combs made from celluloid replacing horns, and it became the preferred

 1890 – Thermoforming got introduced and became mainstream, making babies rattles from celluloid.